mslinn/jekyll-hyphenate_filter/README.md

 ## Copyright

-- Portions Copyright 2023 Michael Slinn.
+- Copyright 2023 Michael Slinn.
-- Portions Copyright 2016 Michael Glaesemann.
 - Released under the MIT License (see LICENSE for details).